valentyn-protsyuk/PortfolioProject/README.md

 # Portfolio

 Welcome to the **My Portfolio** project!
-This repository code for my portfolio ✨
+This repository contains the code for my portfolio ✨

 ## Project Structure 📁